-An Introduction to UTM parameters and Google Analytics
+[Publish] An introduction to UTM parameters and Google Analytics

-UTM parameters are "tags" that are added to the end of a URL, which help to track the effectiveness of a campaign, or more specifically in Buffer's context, the effectiveness of an update published on your social media accounts.
+UTM parameters are "tags" that are added to the end of a URL, which help to track the effectiveness of a campaign, or more specifically in Buffer's context, the effectiveness of a post published to your social media accounts.
 If you have hundreds or thousands of visitors to your website each month, it's helpful to know where that traffic is coming from.

 Let's say you shared a link to your website on both Twitter and Facebook.
 Each time someone clicks on one of those links, the UTM parameters are sent back to Google Analytics, which allows you to track what percentage of traffic has come from Twitter and what percentage from Facebook.
 In turn, this allows you to decide how and where to focus your marketing efforts.

-When enabled, the UTM parameters will be automatically added to the end of every link that you share in the Buffer composer.
+When enabled, the following default UTM parameters will be automatically added to the end of every link that you share through Buffer Publish:

 - Only the account owner is able to update the UTM parameter settings.
 Team members (regardless of permissions), will not be able to change these settings.